 Which characters (if any) really connect us to this film?

-Newsom has done an excellent job assembling a strong group of intelligent women to make her case.
-Actors like Margaret Cho and Geena Davis remind us that Hollywood’s view of women is extremely thin.
+Newsom has done an excellent job assembling intelligent women to make her case.
+Actors like Margaret Cho and Geena Davis remind us that Hollywood’s view of women is thin.
 The encouragement of actresses to get plastic surgery or risk their career is vicious.
-Newsom also brings her own stories from the acting world into the mix and gives some telling examples.
+Newsom also brings her own stories from acting into the mix and gives some telling examples.
 Her slow delivery seems awkward at first, but it works as she delves further into her own experiences.
 A personal favorite is Rachel Maddow, who’s one of the brightest voices in television right now.
 She delves into the nasty responses about her sexuality and look with her typical aplomb.
 It’s also interesting to hear comments from high-school students who will really determine where our society is headed.

 Does the director have an original vision and execute it well?